Zunaeed-Imran/PHP_Full_Course_for_non-haters/README.md

 - we practice session with <b> input value by form </b>
 - we also use `session_destroy();` function which will distroy the session and have to login again.
 8. Server in PHP (03:17:05 in video).
+- Server Super Globel nearly show everything we need to know about the current web page environment.